West York coach Ron Miller compares his trio of running backs to a pitching staff.

 "We just kept moving our feet the whole game," Wilson said.
 "The holes were big.
 We just kept moving the chains and kept the clock running."

-The running backs also block for each other, including Snellbaker lending a hand
+The running backs also block for each other, including Snellbaker lending a hand in Wilson's touchdown run.

 "Once I hit the outside, I saw Brock had the kid locked up," Wilson said.
 "I ran off his block and I knew I was in there.
 That was a game changing play."